Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

-2. Next, to keep from stitching over the flap behind the brim, use painter’s tape (or masking tape) to hold the flap out of the way.
-Stapling works, too, for particularly disagreeable flaps.
+2. Next, to keep from stitching over the flap behind the brim, use painter’s tape, masking tape, or pins to hold the flap out of the way.

 3. Then, hoop a piece of sticky self-adhesive stabilizer.
 The rougher part of the stabilizer will go on the bottom of the hoop, and the shiny top will go towards the top.
 When hooping, make sure the stabilizer is taut and evenly hooped.

 4. Score the stabilizer with a pin, and remove the backing layer.
 You do this by gently running the sharp end of a sewing pin around the edge of the hooped stabilizer to separate the inside area from the outside.
 Then, use your fingers to pull the inside backing off the stabilizer to expose the stickiness.
 If you have a hard time getting it up, use the pin to help raise the backing.
 No need to remove the backing perfectly, though.
 Just make sure it’s gone from within your embroidery area.